 In the shower, after you've washed your hair and rinsed the shampoo away, add warm water to the rinse cup and swirl to combine.
 Pour the rinse on your hair and massage your scalp; avoid getting the rinse in your eyes.
 If you have long hair, you can dip your hair into the cup before pouring its contents over your head.

 Rinse your hair and scalp and dry & style as usual.
-Use care when adding styling products; many are formulated to work with the waxes & silicones left behind by bottled conditioners, so they may behave differently on your new, naturally clean hair!
+Be aware that many styling products are formulated to work with the waxes & silicones left behind by bottled shampoos & conditioners, so they may behave differently on your new, naturally clean hair!

 Wax Busting Hair Cleanse